Introduction

 - Mechanical, electrical, and plumbing needs are mapped

-For room additions in The Woodlands, this stage often includes evaluating slab conditions, drainage, and roof connections common to local home styles.
+In The Woodlands, this stage often includes evaluating slab conditions, drainage, tree/root zones, and roof connections common to local home styles.

 Week 4: Final Design & Selections